nhdu79/pddl-horndl/README.md

   * updating as derived predicate
   * compatible_update instead of incompatible_update

+* Branch update_v4 (Variant 3)
+  * updating as action instead of derived predicate
+  * incompatible_update

 * Please keep in mind that while the branch contains the correct implementation for producing the .pddl files, not all files in `benchmarks/outputs/` were transformed correspondingly but only those instances chosen for the experiment as mentioned in the thesis (e.g. Cats 15,16,17). `outputs/cats/domain_[15-17].pddl`